PatchRequest/Horuswatch/README.md

 # Horuswatch
-An Active Directory Password Assessment Solution <br>
+An Active Directory Password Assessment <br>
 Test every password of your Forests against billions of bad ones

 ## Features